 Once you’ve learned how to find positive cash flow properties, you need to guarantee that your selection will be a financially successful investment.
 For a passive income rental property, there is one major indicator you need to be certain of- cash flow.
 More money needs to be coming in at the end of each month than going out, to ensure you’ll be making a good income from your real estate investment.
 Being able to find a positive cash flow rental property is crucial in your quest for passive rental income.

-One of the best real estate investment tools you can use to achieve this is a rental property calculator.
+One of the best real estate investment tools you can use to achieve this is an Airbnb calculator.
 This software allows you to input all of the ongoing expenses associated with your investment, as well as all sources of income.
 The net outcome will be the profit which you can expect to pocket at the end of the month.
 Be sure that you are meticulous in this process, since the more detailed your information, the higher your chance of success.

 Rental property expenses include things such as ongoing maintenance costs, taxes, legal fees, and anything else you’ll need to pay to keep your property running.
 The best way to ensure passive rental income is to know exactly what expenses you’ll face.